MMMalik/ilemandatow/README.md

 ## Packages

-This consists of many packages.
+Project consists of many packages.
 See detailed list [here](CONTRIBUTING.md#Packages).
 Please use README of each package for more details.

 ## Contributing